-Greenwich Reports' 1993 survey, Big Job Gets Bigger, shows that the mean actuarial interest rate assumption for public funds (based on 200 public funds) was 8.0% for 1991 and 8.1% for 1992.
-The corresponding salary increase assumption for public funds was 5.8% for 1991 and 5.7% for 1992.
-Corporate funds' actuarial assumptions tended to be higher in the interest assumption (8.7% in 1991 and 8.4% in 1992) and lower in the salary assumptions (5.2% in 1991 and 5.6% in 1992).
-For the 1993 survey, the average monthly benefit paid to all public retirees was \$768.
-This benefit is somewhat higher than those paid to retirees of corporate funds (\$544); however, corporate retirees also receive Social Security payments.
-Based on the 1993 Yearbook of Stocks, Bonds, Bills and Inflation published by Ibbotson Associates, Chicago, Illinois, we find the following results based on historical data for the past 67 years for the period 1926 through 1992.
+Greenwich Reports' 1994 survey, Seismic Shift in Pension Planning, shows that the mean actuarial interest rate assumption for public funds (based on 173 public funds) was 8.1% for 1992 and 8.0% for 1993.
+The corresponding salary increase assumption for public funds was 5.7% for 1992 and 1993.
+The mean total contributions as a percent of payroll for public funds was 15.8% for 1992 and 16.1% for 1993.
+The mean number of years to amortize unfunded obligations for public funds was 27.0 years in 1993 with 11% not amortizing at all.
+For the 1994 survey, the average monthly benefit paid to all public retirees was \$798.
+This benefit is somewhat higher than those paid to retirees of corporate funds (\$547); however, corporate retirees also receive Social Security payments.
+Based on the 1994 Yearbook of Stocks, Bonds, Bills and Inflation published by Ibbotson Associates, Chicago, Illinois, we find the following results based on historical data for the past 68 years for the period 1926 through 1993.